Victor Glaentzlin

-Victor Glaentzlin (born 23 April 1998) is a French professional footballer who plays as a centre-forward for club Andrézieux.
+Victor Glaentzlin (born 23 April 1998) is a French professional footballer who plays as a centre-forward for Championnat National 1 club Épinal.

 Career

 Glaentzlin's career began with Sochaux.
 He firstly featured for the club's reserve team, making his debut on 28 May 2016 in a home defeat to Jura Sud.
 In total, he made nine appearances without scoring in 2015–16 and 2016–17.
 In his third campaign, 2017–18, Glaentzlin netted twelve goals in twenty fixtures; including his career first versus Selongey on 19 August 2017.
 In July 2018, Glaentzlin was promoted into Sochaux's first-team squad after being an unused substitute for their 2018–19 Ligue 2 opener against Grenoble, signing a three-year contract.
 A week later, on 3 August 2018, Glaentzlin made his first-team debut during a defeat to Valenciennes.

 In June 2020, Glaentzlin agreed the termination of his Sochaux contract and signed for Le Mans.

 In January 2022, Glaentzlin has his contract terminated and joined Créteil.

 After a trial, Glaentzlin signed with Nancy on 19 October 2022.